 During the year ended September 30, 2014, the Institute amended its postretirement medical benefit plan for both campus and JPL participants, effective January 1, 2015.
 For a substantial portion of the Institute's retirees and their eligible dependents, the amendments replaced the Institute's provision of medical benefit subsidies based upon the costs of various health plans with awards of defined-dollar credits that are available to be used by retirees for medical premiums and other eligible medical expenses.
 The defined-dollar credits may be changed in future years at the Institute's discretion.
-The amendments significantly reduced the expected future benefit payments to retirees and eligible dependents, and, therefore, reduced the accumulated postretirement benefit obligation by \$250,636 during the year ended September 30, 2014.
+The amendments significantly reduced the accumulated postretirement benefit obligation by \$250,636 during the year ended September 30, 2014.